-Photographs by Erin Boyle.
+Photography by Erin Boyle.

-Above: Stretching out in the yard in front of the beach house, the meadow might not be the best spot to play croquet, but its soft grasses are still perfectly pleasant to walk on in bare feet.
+Above: Stretching out in the yard in front of the beach house, the meadow might not be the best spot to play croquet, but its soft grasses are still pleasant to walk on in bare feet.
 You can take my word.

 Above: Gratuitous sunset shot?
 Maybe.
 But just look at that sweet flowering lawn.

-For more lawn-alternatives see Fields of Green: Five Favorite Lawn Substitutes.
+- Fields of Green: 5 Favorite Lawn Substitutes.

 - Pro and Cons: Artificial Grass Versus a Live Lawn.